tkruse/gradle-groovysh-plugin/README.md

 ## Features

+- Run a shell task with application classes
+- Run a buildShell task with gradle on the classpath
-- Run a shell where the ```project``` variable is the same as in ```build.gradle``` file
+- Run a buildDevShell task where the ```project``` variable is the same as in ```build.gradle``` file
-- Run a shell with application classes
-- AppShell: Configure SourceSet (test or main)
+- shell task: Configure SourceSet (test or main)
-- Disable Tasks (become hidden)
-- AppShell uses independent configuration (extends runtime or testRuntime)
+- shell task uses independent configuration (extends runtime or testRuntime)
-- AppShell: Configure Task JavaExec params
+- shell task: Configure Task JavaExec params
+- Configure shell and buildShell Tasks Groovy Version
 - Checks whether Daemon or Parallel mode is on
-- Configure ApplicationShell Task Groovy Version
+- Tasks can be disabled

 ### Wishlist / Brainstorming / TODOs

-- Fix ApplicationShell Broken Ansi Keyboard (may require Groovy 2.3.2)
 - Define ApplicationShell initial commands, imports (may require Groovy 2.3.2)
-- Provide a buildshell task via GradleConnector and tooling API
 - Clarify whether to use Groovy indy jar
 - Check project with ASM dependency
 - Run without building classes for Groovy classpath?